This article contain information generally on the organs of speech: the meaning of the organs of speech, parts of the organs of speech and functions

 Organs of speech can be defined as any part of the body, as the tongue, velum, diaphragm, or lungs, that participates, actively or passively, voluntarily or involuntarily, in the production of the sounds of speech.

-They are the organs of our mouth which are being used to produce sounds.
-They are also called speech organs.
+These speech organs are the organs of our mouth which are being used to produce sounds.
+In such vein, they are referred to speech organs.

-Organs of speech can also be referred to as 'The Articulators'
+Organs of speech can also be referred to as 'The Articulators'.
+The study of speech organs that produce sounds are called "Articulatory Phonetics"

 Parts Of The Organs Of Speech